Fresha alternatives for Australian salons

 Example: typical small salon

 A salon with 5 staff members receiving 20 new marketplace clients per month at an average service value of $80.
 Marketplace commission at 20%: 20 × $80 × 0.20 = $320/month.
 Add payment processing fees on all transactions (say 400 total appointments at $80 average): approximately $560/month in processing at 1.75%.
 Total Fresha cost: roughly $880/month.
-A flat-fee alternative at $79/month plus Stripe processing at 1.7% + 30c on the same volume: $79 + approximately $544 + $120 in card fees = around $743/month.
-The saving comes primarily from eliminating the $320 marketplace commission.
+A flat-fee alternative at A$79/month (Professional plan inc GST) with total payment processing of 2.7% + 30c (1.7% Stripe domestic + 1% platform fee): $79 + approximately $864 + $120 in per-transaction fees = around $1,063/month.
+The saving of roughly $180/month versus Fresha in this example comes from eliminating the $320 marketplace commission, partially offset by higher processing rates.
+As more of your bookings come from your own marketing (not the marketplace), the commission saving grows.

 When Fresha might actually be cheaper